Sirius-social/sirius-sdk-python/how-tos/create_connections/README.rst

 .. code-block:: python

-      # You received necessity data
+      # You received necessive data
       their_did, their_verkey, their_endpoint = ...
       .....
       # You may generate DID, Verkey on self side to establish P2P connection